Meaning

 Etymology

 From Middle English gift (also yift, yifte, ȝift, ȝeft), partly from Old English ġift (“giving, consideration, dowry, wedding”) and Old Norse gipt (“gift, present, wedding”); both from Proto-Germanic *giftiz (“gift”).
-Equivalent to give + -th (etymologically yive + -th).
+Equivalent to give + -t (etymologically yive + -t).
 Cognate with West Frisian jefte (“gift”), Saterland Frisian Gift (“gift”), German Low German Gift (“poison”), Dutch gift (“gift”) and its doublet gif (“poison”), German Gift (“poison”), Danish gift (“gift (obsolete); poison, venom”), Swedish gift (“gift, poison, venom”), Icelandic gift (“gift”).
 Doublet of yift.
+Distantly related to English habit, from Latin habitus.

 Start learning English with learnfeliz.